SwaroopGiri/Pivpn-wireguard-configuration/README.md

 ***
 **Important Information**

-This tutorial assumes that you have a Raspberry Pi setup with Rasberry Pi OS and Pi-hole cofigured on it.
+This tutorial assumes that you have a Raspberry Pi setup with Rasberry Pi OS and Pi-hole configured on it.
 If you don't know what it is, [hop here](https://github.com/SwaroopGiri/Pi_hole_configuration) to know how to set it up.
 ***

 About